Wording in Interfaces

 The better option is B.

-Interface copy gets reviewed in Figma.
-Email copy gets pasted into a template at 11pm.
-Users notice the difference in care.
 Two rules I apply: use consistent nouns throughout, and never use relative dates.

 A switches between "invitation" and "invite" three times — a subtle but real inconsistency that erodes trust.
 It also uses "will expire in 72 hours," forcing the reader to calculate the actual deadline.
 B uses "invitation" consistently, states the expiration as an absolute date (March 27, 2026), and condenses the security disclaimer from a wall of text into two direct sentences.
 Every improvement is about respecting the reader's time and attention.